 As we say goodbye to June, it’s important to reflect on how the first half of the year has gone for us.

 If you’re like most people, you set yourself a few goals at the beginning of the year and tried your hardest to reach them.

 Unfortunately, most of us don’t reach our goals in the time we set ourselves.
 We often fall short, struggle to keep up with them or worse, completely give up.

-That’s why it’s a good idea to reflect half way through the year to refine our goals, look at what has helped us grow and ask ourselves what you could have done better.
+That’s why it’s a good idea to reflect half way through the year to refine your goals, look at what has helped you grow and ask yourself “What could I have done better?”.

-A common reason that gets in the way of our success is the habit of making excuses.
+A common reason that gets in the way of anyone’s success is the habit of making excuses.